TREASURIES-Ten-year yields highest since 2007 on strong jobs report

 30-year bond US30YT=RR

-(Reporting by Karen Brettell; Additional reporting by Stephen Culp and Herb Lash: Editing by Christina Fincher, Susan Fenton and Angus MacSwan)
+(Reporting by Karen Brettell; Additional reporting by Stephen Culp and Herb Lash: Editing by Angus MacSwan and Nick Zieminski)

 ((karen.brettell@thomsonreuters.com))